 Because in freelancing, quality matters.
 There are plenty of people who can write junk.
 Don’t be one of them.

 Keep doing your best time after time, and eventually people will notice.

 - You’ll be more likely to get quality references.

 - Clients will be more likely to pass your name along.

 - Or give you a promotion and raise.

 - And of course, you will feel good knowing that you’ve done your best.
 Even if nothing comes from it right now.

-And remember, if you need a great course that’ll teach you how to confidently get gigs, check out 30 Days or Less to Freelance Writing Success!
+And if you need a great course that’ll teach you how to confidently pitch for gigs, check out 30 Days or Less to Freelance Writing Success!